YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The consultation should help you understand your hair loss pattern, donor limits, possible graft range, expected density, risks, aftercare, and whether you are choosing the right hair transplant surgeon for your situation.

-Turkey has skilled surgeons and serious clinics, but it also has high-volume commercial models.
-The safest comparison is not only price, photos, or social media visibility.
+Turkey has skilled surgeons and clinics with strong medical standards, but it also has high-volume commercial models.
+Patients should not compare only price, photos, or social media visibility.
 Patients should look at who evaluates the donor area, who designs the hairline, who creates the recipient area incisions, how many patients are treated in one day, and whether the clinic explains limits without pressure.

-The separate clinic-selection guide explains this in more detail: how to choose a hair transplant clinic in Turkey.
+The separate clinic selection guide gives more detail on how to choose a hair transplant clinic in Turkey.

 A red flag is not always one dramatic detail.
 Often it is a pattern.
 The clinic may be fast to sell, vague about responsibility, confident about a high graft number, and quiet about donor limits.